 — Medicare would be authorized to negotiate prices for costly medications, using a formula based on lower prices paid in other economically advanced countries.

-— Drugmakers who refuse to negotiate would be hit with steep sales taxes for the medication at issue.
+— Drugmakers that refuse to negotiate would be hit with steep sales taxes for the medication at issue.
 Republicans say proposed taxes as high as 95% are unconstitutional.
 The budget office projects that most pharmaceutical companies would opt to accept lower prices from Medicare.

 Congressional budget experts estimate the price negotiations provisions of Pelosi's bill would save $456 billion over 10 years.
 After subtracting for new Medicare benefits, that still leaves money for medical research, community health centers, and countering the opioid epidemic.